National Museum of African American Music Funds

 Academic Archive Purchasing Fund

 NMAAM partners with the university’s Jean and Alexander Heard Libraries to support an expanded collection of books, scores, sound recordings, and material objects related to African American music.
 This collection will be available for loan, display, and study at the museum and will also serve as an important resource for scholarly research on Vanderbilt’s campus.
 Faculty are invited to submit collection acquisition requests, which will require collaboration with a university librarian and a museum representative.
-Contact Claire Campbell in the Office of the Provost for more information.
+Contact Claire Campbell in the Office of the Vice Provost for Arts, Libraries & Global Engagement for more information.
 Collections already acquired through the NMAAM partnership include those of musicians Dizzy Gillespie and Rissi Palmer.

 Arts, Discovery, and Innovation Fund